 Determine if RFID Will Work for You

 Before you begin implementing a new RFID system, we want to make sure RFID is a viable solution for you.
-Since RFID does not work in all environments, our service engineers can complete a site survey to determine if work in your facility.
+Since RFID does not work in all environments, our service engineers can complete a site survey to determine if an RFID system is right for your facility.

 What is a Site Survey?